 Later I learned that there are hundreds of these slot canyons throughout the area, but the 2 main ones that are open to the public are Lower and Upper Canyons.
 Separated by the freeway, they’re literally across the road from each other.

-The trick about visiting this canyon is timing your visits with position of the sun.
-With the Lower Canyon you want to visit in the morning or late afternoon – when low angle of the sun hits the canyon walls brings out the deep blue and purple hues.
+You want to visit Lower Canyon in the morning or late afternoon – when low angle of the sun hits the canyon walls brings out the deep blue and purple hues.

-With the Upper Canyon, you want to visit during the midday (that’s why they double and often triple the price during these popular hours) because the slot canyon is a lot narrower here.
+You want to visit Upper Canyon in midday (that’s why they double and often triple the price during these popular hours) because the slot canyon is a lot narrower here.
 Even when the sun is right above us, the canyon is still only dimly lit.

 Lower Antelope Canyon